danos/dpdk/doc/guides/nics/mlx5.rst

   Supported on:

-  - CPU having 128B cacheline with ConnectX-5 and Bluefield.
+  - CPU having 128B cacheline with ConnectX-5 and BlueField.

+- ``rxq_pkt_pad_en`` parameter [int]

+  A nonzero value enables padding Rx packet to the size of cacheline on PCI transaction.
+This feature would waste PCI bandwidth but could improve performance by avoiding partial cacheline write which may cause costly read-modify-copy in memory transaction on some architectures.
+Disabled by default.

+  Supported on:

+  - x86_64 with ConnectX-4, ConnectX-4 LX, ConnectX-5, ConnectX-6 and BlueField.
+  - POWER8 and ARMv8 with ConnectX-4 LX, ConnectX-5, ConnectX-6 and BlueField.

 - ``mprq_en`` parameter [int]